Chat with us, powered by LiveChat

 Other examples of property that may qualify as Attractive Nuisances are playgrounds, treehouses, dangerous animals, and construction sites.
 If it looks like it could be a fun place to play, consider it an attractive nuisance.

-This means that property owners have a legal duty to take extra precautions to keep children out and safe from the danger.
+This means that property owners have a legal duty to take extra precautions to keep children out and safe from the dangerous condition on their property.
 Installing a fence with a locked gate that can’t be easily opened or climbed by children is a good example of how to protect yourself from liability in this type of trespassing case.

 What’s Needed for a Premises Liability Compensation Claim?